-If you are interested in using the calculator app which I have made for the purpose of measuring planetary strength then please make a small donation to the upkeep of this resource and you can calculate your superpowers and kryptonite to your heart’s content.
+If you are interested in using the calculator app which I have made for the purpose of measuring planetary strength then please sign up as a Patron and you can calculate your superpowers and kryptonite to your heart’s content.
 It’s also useful for scoring returns and progressions, to see how your chart rulers change over time.
-I will send the calculator link and instructions in an email to you.

 In the next article, we will look at some other important factors, such as ‘power-balancing’ and peregrination and how these affect the life direction and experience.

 So how do we make a small donation?